 It's normal to feel moody or sad at times.
 But with depression, a sad or bad mood lasts for weeks, months, or even longer.

 Depression affects more than a person's mood.
 It can affect the way they act, and how well they do in school.
-It can affect their energy, sleep, and eating, too.
+It also can affect their energy, sleep, and eating.
+Depression can even contribute to physical symptoms, like headaches and stomachaches.
 If people are depressed, they find it hard to enjoy things like before.

 Most of all, depression affects how people think and feel about themselves.
 And how close (or distant) they feel from others.
 People going through depression often feel alone.
 It might seem like no one understands or cares.
 They may feel bad about themselves.
 They may blame themselves for having a hard time.